kartonfarkas/api_docs/source/suite/contacts/contact_check_internal_ids.rst

 Checking Contact Internal IDs
 =============================

-Returns the list of internal IDs of existing contacts and a list of errors indexed by the key IDs.
+Generates a list of existing contacts and errors indexed by a specified key ID.
 Errors are collected if

-* no contact is found
+* The keyID is invalid
-* more than one contact is found with the same keyID value
+* No contact is found
-* the keyID is invalid
+* More than one contact is found with the same keyID value

 Endpoint
 --------